 - Duration: 30 seconds

-- Best use: At the end of open maps after dragging Elites alongside.
+- Best use: At the end of open maps after dragging Elites close to it.

 - Shield Pylon